awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 **View more information about parameters**

 ```
-Get-SSMDocumentDescription -Name "AWS-RunPowerShellScript" | select -ExpandProperty Parameters
+Get-SSMDocumentDescription -Name "AWS-RunPowerShellScript" | Select -ExpandProperty Parameters
 ```

 ### Send a command using the AWS\-RunPowerShellScript document<a name="walkthrough-powershell-run-script-send-command-aws-runpowershellscript"></a>

-The following command shows the contents of the C:\\Users directory and the contents of the C:\\ directory on two instances\.
+The following command shows the contents of the `"C:\Users"` directory and the contents of the `"C:\"` directory on two instances\.

 ```
+$runPSCommand = Send-SSMCommand `
+-InstanceIds @("InstanceId", "InstanceId"") `
+-DocumentName "AWS-RunPowerShellScript" `
-$runPSCommand=Send-SSMCommand -InstanceId @('Instance-ID', 'Instance-ID') -DocumentName AWS-RunPowerShellScript -Comment 'Demo AWS-RunPowerShellScript with two instances' -Parameter @{'commands'=@('dir C:\Users', 'dir C:\')}
+-Comment "Demo AWS-RunPowerShellScript with two instances" `
+-Parameter @{'commands'=@('dir C:\Users', 'dir C:\')}
 ```

 **Get command request details**
-The following command uses the Command ID to get the status of the command execution on both instances\.
-This example uses the Command ID that was returned in the previous command\.
+The following command uses the `CommandId` to get the status of the command execution on both instances\.
+This example uses the `CommandId` that was returned in the previous command\.

 ```
 Get-SSMCommand -CommandId $runPSCommand.CommandId